florent37/AndroidUnitTest/README.md

 # Android Unit Test

 Elegant Unit test for Android !
+Use annotations to inject Context, Activities, Fragments and Views into your tests

 #Usage